bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 Go to https://hypernodes.bismuth.live/?page_id=48

-Your hypernode account address is the address given by hn_check, so is your ip address
+Your hypernode account address is the address given by hn_check, so is your ip address.

-Get the bis url
+- Get the bis url

-paste in wallet, load, send
+- Paste in wallet - as is, "send" tab, "bis url" field.
+- click "load" button, it will prefill all fields so you can check what is does.
+- Hit "send" button to send the signed transaction and confirm.

 ## Wait